 If you read my content regularly, you'll know I'm a sports fan (I'm one of those weird guys who likes Star Trek and smashmouth football at the same time).
 I was looking up a Yankees score (they're a baseball team in case you've been living under a rock or at a Star Wars convention) and something hit me.
 Watch what you get for the query

 (as an aside, take notice of how many SERP features show up and how many organic results you see, it's astounding):

 Who cares?
 Why is this anything?
 Because when I search

 In this case, Google knows I don't care to learn about the entity, that I am here for a very specific reason, so there is no need to energetically seek to fulfill my needs with another SERP feature (i.e, a Knowledge Panel).

-Old news, Google has been doing this quite some time with this specific query.
-True, but indulge me as I use this case to highlight how Google targets intent via its SERP features.
+Old news, Google has been doing this for quite some time with this specific query.
+True, but indulge me as I use this case to highlight how Google targets search intent via its SERP features.

 So let's take this one step further.
 I have certain go-to searches I use to bring up certain SERP features.
 I like using

 to bring up a Knowledge Panel, because Major League Baseball teams often show Google Posts with GIFs within the panel.